woochica/jslib-katas/jslib-simple-selectors/README.md

 1. Open `index.html` in a browser and see the tests failing in the Developer/Web console.

 2. Add your implementation to `kata.js` to satisfy the test cases.

+3. Don't touch `index.html` and `test.js`.
+Pulling jQuery in is not a solution.